Employment Relations FAQ

 (b) Or the enterprise of an associated employer.

 The School will be obliged to consider any redeployment opportunities that may be suitable for the employee to undertake, taking into consideration the employee’s qualifications, skills and experience.
-The School should ensure that in exploring redeployment opportunities, associated entities are also contacted to confirm whether or not they have any vacancies that could be used for redeployment of redundant staff.
+The School should ensure that, in exploring redeployment opportunities, associated entities are also contacted to confirm whether or not they have any vacancies that could be used for the redeployment of redundant staff.

 If there is a vacant position that is suitable for the employee to fill, the position should be offered to them.